- You do not have any products in your shopping cart yet.

 - Do not place the table directly next to fireplaces, stoves, or strong radiators.

-- Avoid using underfloor heating beneath your table.
+- Avoid using underfloor heating under your table.

 - Care for the surface regularly with suitable products.

 Even with the best care, wood remains a natural product.
 If you discover cracks, stains, or other damages, just contact us.
 We will help you with recommendations for care products, repair kits, and tips on location.
-This way, you will enjoy your solid wood table for a long time – whether waxed, oiled, or lacquered.
+This way, you will enjoy your solid wood table for a long time – whether waxed, oiled, or painted.